Figures of Speech

 Auxesis - something disproportionately greater than its nature (a kind of hyperbole), and many see it as something that grows, e.g. "You with that throat, those lungs, that strength, you would do credit to a prizefighter".
 I suppose it's the opposite of a meiosis.

 Litotes - is a form of verbal irony involving an understatement that is used to emphasise a point by stating a negative to further affirm a positive.
 What the speaker is doing is stating less than the truth.
-They could have exaggerated with "I could eat a horse", but they prefer to underline the truth by saying a "snack would go down just fine".
+They could have exaggerated with "I could eat a horse", but they prefer to underline the truth by saying "a snack would go down just fine".
 In difficult situations litotes help to de-dramatise things.
 Litotes look to be very culturally dependent, because in English it includes "not bad" to mean good, and "its not the best weather" to describe a hurricane.
 "It's not a Picasso" might refer to a Monet, but it could, as a litotes, mean that it was painted by a rank amateur, i.e. there is no way this is like a Picasso.
 Verbal irony includes litotes, sarcasm, overstatement, and understatement.
-Here are few often used expressions that at litotes, "It's not rocket science", "…wasn't a total loss", "no mean feat", "I wouldn't say no …", "isn't exactly world class…", and the most power of all "…isn't a genius".
+Here are few often used expressions that at litotes, "It's not rocket science", "…wasn't a total loss", "no mean feat", "I wouldn't say no …", "isn't exactly world class…", and the most power of all "…isn't a genius" or "it doesn't take a genius to…".

 The fifth and last type of trope are semantic inversions.